MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 For more information on Intune, use this [link](https://docs.microsoft.com/en-us/intune/introduction-intune)

-**Once the Intune Cloud has been set up for an organization, Mobile Center makes it simple to publish applications to the Intune Company Portal.**
+**Once a company's Intune cloud has been set up, Mobile Center makes it simple to publish applications to the Intune Company Portal.**

 ### Step1: Create a store in Mobile Center